allenai/nlpstack/README.md

     /* ... */

     val tokens = defaultTokenizer.tokenize(
-      "I was wondering why the ball kept getting bigger and bigger, " + "and then it hit me.")
-    val postaggedTokens = defaultPostagger.postagTokenized(tokens)
+      "I was wondering why the ball kept getting bigger and bigger, and then it hit me.") val postaggedTokens = defaultPostagger.postagTokenized(tokens)
     val dependencyGraph = defaultParser.dependencyGraphPostagged(postaggedTokens)
     ```